-Writing Grants for Preservation & Conservation Projects Colin Turner, MACC Executive Director and Elisa Redman MACC Director of Preventive Conservation November 2, 2018: 8:30 am – 4:30 pm Location: Minneapolis Institute of Art
+Writing Grants for Preservation and Conservation Projects Colin Turner, MACC Executive Director and Elisa Redman, MACC Director of Preventive Conservation June 7, 2019 9:00 am – 4:00 pm Location: The Westminster Presbyterian Gallery and Archive – Minneapolis, MN

 Learn the prioritized collections care protocol to make sure appropriate projects are developed in a logical progression and with an accompanying funding strategy.
-Learn how to: conduct an internal review, develop a long range conservation plan, write an effective proposal, plan and substantiate a budget, and find matching funds.
+Learn how to: conduct an internal review, develop a long-range conservation plan, write an effective proposal, plan and substantiate a budget, and find matching funds.
 Descriptions and information will be presented on federal grants available from: the National Endowment for the Humanities and the Institute for Museum and Library Services; grants available through state agencies in the Midwest; along with funding from private and corporate regional foundations.
 Each participant will receive a notebook of grant writing materials and can follow-up with MACC staff as they develop applications.

 Introduction to the Care of Paintings Rita Berg, MACC Paintings Conservator July 26, 2019 9:00 am – 4:30 pm Location: Minneapolis Institute of Art – Minneapolis, MN